Posted by Kevin Vaughan on Tue, Sep 14, 2021 @ 09:30 PM

 Tax efficiency

-Leasing can reduce your overall tax bill, as the cost is deductible as a business expense reducing the net cost of leasing the equipment.
+Leasing can reduce your overall tax bill, as the cost is deductible as a business expense reducing the net worth of leasing the equipment.
 This factor will help determine whether to rent or lease rather than buy.

 If you lease a plotter, you do not have to pay the cost immediately, and you may reclaim everything you pay out on a 'by payment' basis - monthly, quarterly, or annually.